vicbul/gcdproject/README.md

 victorbulnes.webs.com

 ***
 "tidy\_dataset.txt" is the product of processing the raw data provided for this assignment.
-Such raw data was collected from the "Human Activity Using Smartphones Dataset", created through a series of experiments carried out with a group of 30 voluteers (subjects) performing six different acivities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING) wering a smarthphone on the waist, and using its sensors to capture the data.
+Such raw data was collected from the "Human Activity Using Smartphones Dataset", created through a series of experiments carried out with a group of 30 voluteers (subjects) performing six different acivities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING) while wearing a smarthphone on the waist, and using its sensors to capture the data.

 This data process is embded within the R script *"run_analysis.R"*, which contains a series of instructions for manipulating and transforming raw data, in order to get a tidy data set of the means and standard deviations of all the measurements within it, ordered by activity and subject.
-For a step by step detailed guide on how that process is conducted, as well as getting list of output variables and their descriptions, please refer to the *"CodeBook.md"* file on this repository.
+For a step by step detailed guide on how that process is conducted, as well as getting a list of output variables and their descriptions, please refer to the *"CodeBook.md"* file on this repository.

 To know more about the raw data please visit the following link: